sassoftware/sas-container-recipes/README.md

     Example: 18.12.0-20181209115304-b197206
 ```

-### After Running `build.sh`
+### How to Run

-* For a SAS Viya Programming deployment, the Kubernetes manifests are located at `viya-programming/viya-multi-container/working/manifests/kubernetes`
+* For a SAS Viya programming-only deployment, the Kubernetes manifests are located at `$PWD/viya-programming/viya-multi-container/working/manifests`
-* For a SAS Viya Full deployment, the Kubernetes manifests are located at `viya-visuals/working/manifests/kubernetes/`
+* For a SAS Viya full deployment, the Kubernetes manifests are located at `$PWD/viya-visuals/working/manifests`

 Choose between SMP or MPP and run a
 `kubectl create --file` or `kubectl replace --file` on the manifests inside the kubernetes directory.